Tony Hawk's American Wasteland: Soundtrack album

 The American Wasteland soundtrack features a lineup of punk-based bands, each covering a song from a classic punk rock or hardcore punk group.
-The album features all 14 previously-unreleased covers that were recorded for the game.
+The album features all 14 previously unreleased covers that were recorded for the game.
 The soundtrack reached number 148 on the Billboard Top 200, number 4 on Billboard Top Soundtracks, and number 10 on Billboard Top Independent Albums.
-The cover art is a homage to the cover of the 1979 album London Calling by The Clash which, in turn, is a homage to the cover of Elvis Presley's first album.
-The back cover art is a homage to the back cover art of self-titled album of The Clash.
+The cover art is an homage to the cover of the 1979 album London Calling by The Clash which, in turn, is an homage to the cover of Elvis Presley's first album.
+The back cover art is an homage to the back cover art of self-titled album of The Clash.
 IGN gave the soundtrack a 4.1/10, stating that the soundtrack is aimed towards emo-lovers instead of punk, given that most of the participating bands play in the genre.

 Reception

 The game received generally positive reviews.
 The general consensus, however, was that the advertisement of Los Angeles being "one big level", as opposed to the previous games' series of levels, was false, since the "one level" was a series of levels accessible from one another via bland corridors that simply masked the necessary loading times.
-Jeff Gerstmann of GameSpot took note of how "shockingly easy" the game was compared to previous entries in the series, and how "most of the game feels like a tutorial", adding that "the game really seems bent on holding your hand every step of the way", although others have viewed this in a light that showcased the game's hefty amount of possibilities, tricks, and techniques that the player can perform in comparison to previous games.
+Jeff Gerstmann of GameSpot took note of how "shockingly easy" the game was compared to previous entries in the series, and how "most of the game feels like a tutorial", although others have viewed this in a light that showcased the game's hefty amount of possibilities, tricks, and techniques that the player can perform in comparison to previous games.
 Many critics also noted the general lack of evolution in the series, although many saw this as a good thing since the original gameplay was so popular to begin with and didn't need unnecessary tampering.

 Many critics praised the game on its story.
 Chris Roper of IGN praised Neversoft's decision to "go back to its roots and make a game about skating" as opposed to "the chaos and destruction of the Underground games".
-Jeff Gerstmann of GameSpot wrote that "the saving grace of the story mode is that the story it tells is actually pretty good.
-It follows the standard 'ragtag group of misfits' struggles to save the place they call home from evil real estate moguls' plot that drove such classic films as Breakin' 2: Electric Boogaloo.
-Adding that "along the way, the characters become a little endearing".
+Jeff Gerstmann of GameSpot wrote that the saving grace of the game is a story mode that follows a 'ragtag group of misfits' who struggle to save the place they call home from evil real estate moguls' plot, and that "along the way, the characters become a little endearing".